How to Create an Animated Educational Video Script for Your Online Courses

 Why should you do your own script?

-When you write your own script, you will be surprised by how much time and work you will save later in the production process.
+When you write your own animation script, you will be surprised by how much time and work you will save later in the production process.
 Especially if you collaborate with a studio to create animated resources, the script helps you and your animation studio avoid misunderstanding or error in the visual content.

 Not everyone is an e-learning professionals, though.
 Producers can consult you on the most suitable animation type for online courses, or how to produce the best quality in the budget but they are no better instructional designers than you.

-How to create an animation educational video script?
+How to write an animated video script

-Know the basic elements first
+1. Know the basic elements first

-Identify the basics
+A. Identify the basics

-Before drafting your educational video script, it is necessary to prepare the materials.
+Before drafting your educational animated video script, it is necessary to prepare the materials.
 Some writers might call this step, “pre-writing”.
 In this step, there are 4 main things you have in order to identify to have a successful animated educational video script:

-1. The learning objective:
+The learning objective:

 To build a script that really makes an impact on the audience, it must take the learning objectives into consideration.